 Tags: DUS, SI

-An overview of the theory, methodology, and conceptualization of the discipline of sociology.
-Offers opportunity to develop an understanding of society in the United States and beyond.
+An overview of the theory, methodology, and conceptualizations of the discipline of sociology.
+Offers the opportunity to develop an understanding of American society and the diversity within it.

 SOC 228.
 Sociology of Sexuality.
 (2 Credits)